DGNX Collar Strategy

 DGNX thesis for this collar

-The market-implied 1-standard-deviation range for DGNX extends from approximately $-0.15 on the downside to $2.09 on the upside.
+The market-implied 1-standard-deviation range for DGNX extends from approximately $0.21 on the downside to $2.41 on the upside.
 A DGNX collar hedges an existing long DGNX position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current DGNX IV rank near 83.01% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on DGNX at 404.40%.
+Current DGNX IV rank near 60.83% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on DGNX should anchor more to the directional view and the expected-move geometry.
 As a Technology name, DGNX options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to DGNX-specific events.

 DGNX collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 DGNX positions also carry Technology sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move DGNX alongside the broader basket even when DGNX-specific fundamentals are unchanged.
 Always rebuild the position from current DGNX chain quotes before placing a trade.